Credit card on Keyboard

 On the surface, one might think that this makes an online storefront somewhat less important than it was in the past.

-With that in mind, it’s extremely important that your storefront is properly optimized.
+With that in mind, properly optimizing your storefront is extremely important.
 Should you fail to do so, users may not be able to find your store – and even those who do will be unable to find their way around.
 You’ll lose out both on sales and repeat traffic, which is never a good thing.

 Essentially, you’re going to want to optimize your storefront on two fronts.
 First, you need to ensure people are able to find it; you need to tailor it for search just as you would any other website.
 Consider what people are going to be looking for if they seek out your store – what will they be using as search terms, and what do they ultimately desire?

-It’s also prudent set up local landing pages for each outlet if your store is connected to any real-world location.
+It’s also wise to set up local landing pages.
+Do this for each outlet.
+This is important if your store has real-world locations.
 Update them regularly, and tailor them for search just as you would any other website.

 A good rule of thumb is to visit the site yourself (or have a friend/acquaintance visit it), and ask “does this make sense?
 If I were a shopper, would I find this simple or frustrating?
 Why?”